rjsabia/the_livbit/README.md

 Livbit will then return the search results in two formats.
 The first is a standard list of found locations, the second will be marked locations on a map.
-Since Bitcoin vendors are still early adoptors, you may need to zoom out on the map to find markers or clusters of markers to find results depending on where you live.
+Since Bitcoin vendors are still early adoptors, you may need to zoom out on the map to find markers or clusters of markers to see results depending on where you live.

 Results list and mapped locations
 ----------------------------------